OakHillChristianSchool/oak-hill-website/2nd-5th.md

 * Aesop's Fables from Logos
 * Medieval Legends from Logos
 * <a href="https://classicalacademicpress.com/collections/writing-rhetoric" target="_blank">Writing & Rhetoric, levels 1-5 from Classic Academic Press</a>
+* Writing Poetry with Children from Evan Moor
+* Linguistic Development through Poetry Memorization, levels 2 & 3 from Andrew Pudewa

+Students continue to practice **Reading** aloud in class using great literature that they love as well as many books that mirror their history study.
+For example, during the Middle Ages history year, students read:

+* _The Cricket in Times Square_
+* _The Silver Chair_, by C.S.
+Lewis
+*